Annual hard waste collection

 • Carpet or linoleum.
 Rolled and tied, 2 rolls only

 • Window glass, mirrors, ceramics.
-Securely wrapped, marked 'glass' or 'ceramics'
+Must be securely wrapped, marked 'glass' or 'ceramics'

 • Hard household furniture (tables, chairs, etc.)